sstsimulator/ember/README.md

-# Ember Parallel Process Communication Pattern Library
+# Ember Communication Pattern Library

 Multi-node communication patterns underpin the scalability and parallel performance of the Department of Energy, and broader HPC workloads.